bnhr/next-tail/README.md

 pnpm run dev
 ```

-if you prefer other package manager, replace it with yarn or npm
+if you prefer other package manager, replace it with yarn or npm.